IBM-Cloud/techxchange-labs/docs/aiobserve-1815/30-monitor-atracker.md

 - **Compliance requirements**: Meeting regulatory standards that require audit trails
 - **Operational insights**: Understanding system usage patterns and potential issues

 > **📋 Why This Matters:** Activity Tracker Event Routing is a core service in IBM Cloud that collects audit events and routes them to destinations.
 Audit events are required for security and compliance.
-Failed event routing means lost audit data, which can create security blind spots and compliance gaps.
+Failure to collect and route auditing events can create security blind spots and compliance gaps.

 ## Monitoring IBM Cloud Activity Tracking Event Routing through IBM Cloud Monitoring